Akhil-Raj-MV/ecom-app/README.md

 styled using material ui

-Note: Checkout page is currently integrated with any payment gateway
+Note: Checkout page is not currently integrated with any payment gateway